bsgriggs/mendix9-searchable-reference-selector/docs/ReferenceSet.md

 **Max items** - An integer expression that sets the limit of items shown at a time.
 - If 0, no limit is set.
 - If there are more options available than the limit, the widget will show the More Results Text.
 Clicking on the More Results Text will increase the limit and show more of the items.
-- *If the Option Content or Search Attributes settings contain an enumeration, the widget will still limit the items but the user will be able to click show more items.*
+- *If using client side filtering, the widget will retrieve the full list of items but only render this limit at the start.
+The user can still click the More Results Text to extend the limit.*

 **Allow loading select** - Allows the user to select an option while the data source is still loading (i.e. the time between typing and the Selectable Objects data source returning the results).
 - This is useful if the user notices the option they're looking for after they started typing.